Skip to main content

 Most small business owners think a cyber attack means a pop-up on a screen and a phone call to their IT person.
 The reality is messier.
 It is days of uncertainty, hard decisions made under pressure, and costs that go well beyond the ransom demand.
 The average cost of a cyber incident for a small business in Australia is over $46,000, and that does not include the time you lose or the clients who quietly move on.

 This is what the first 72 hours actually look like, not as a hypothetical, but as the reality businesses face when basic security controls are missing.
+If you want a structured first-hour response template before you ever need it, our Incident Response 60-Minute Playbook is free.

 Hour 0 to 4: Discovery and Chaos